Zane-Ri/Overcurrent-Relay-Project/README.md

+The load is bypassed, causing the fault impedance to be extremely small.
 When the fault impedance is extremely small, the current becomes huge.
 This is what the relay detects.